Þorrablót or Thorrablot (Icelandic midwinter feast)

 Brennivín - caraway schnapps, locally known as Svartidauði - "Black Death".
 These days many people will rather drink vodka and/or whisky - which they claim tastes better.

 Mysa - whey.
 Yes, it can also be drunk.
-Before the arrival of carbonated beverages, this was the refreshment of choice.
+Before the arrival of carbonated beverages, this was the refreshment of choice, usually thinned with water.
 Unfortunately, it is not much used as a drink anymore.
 The taste?
-It is reminiscent of dry white wine, and mysa can actually be used instead of white wine in cooking, without anyone noticing the difference.
+It is reminiscent of dry white wine, and mysa can actually be used instead of white wine in cooking, without anyone noticing much of a difference.

 Bjór - beer and its relatives, Malt (non-alcoholic brown ale) and Lageröl (pale ale).
 During the beer-less years (several decades), the only ale allowed in Iceland was the low-alcohol Malt and Lageröl.
 Since we have been allowed to drink beer again, it has become "the drink" for many at Þorrablót feasts.
 These days you can even buy special Þorri beer.